Trade Stock Indices

 Setting order below the Support Line

-A indices trend line can be used to set stop losses where the order is set just below the indices trend line.
-As long as the indices trend line holds the indices trader will be able to continue making profits while at the same time set this order that will lock his profit once the indices trend line is broken.
+A indices trend line can be used to set stop losses where the order is set just below the trend line.
+As long as the trend line holds the indices trader will be able to continue making profits while at the same time set this order that will lock his profit once the trendline is broken.